Singer Factories - Wittenberge, Prussia

 At the end of the war Wittenberge found itself in the Eastern section of Germany under Russian control.
 To start with it was unclear what had happened to the factory but then in June 1946 Douglas Alexander, the Singer President, broke the news to the AGM that he had just heard that the machinery had been removed from the Wittenberge factory and taken to Russia as war reparations.

-Between 1904 and 1943 a total of approx. 6.5 million Singer sewing machines were produced by the Wittenberge factory.
-Besides various industrial models, the factory produced 15D, 201D and 206D domestic models.
+Some sources have estimated that between 1904 and 1943 a total of approx. 6.5 million Singer sewing machines were produced by the Wittenberge factory, but evidence from dated receipts with serial numbers seems to suggest it was far less than that.
+Besides various industrial models, the factory produced 15D, 66D, 201D and 206D domestic models.

 Singer machines produced at the Wittenberge factory were identified by a suffix D added to their model numbers.
 Their serial numbers took the form of ‘C’ followed by up to 7 digits which were allocated sequentially.